Amari Cooper: 2021 season

-In the regular season opener, Cooper recorded 13 receptions for 139 yards and two touchdowns in a 31–29 road loss to the Tampa Bay Buccaneers.
+During the season opener against the Buccaneers, Cooper recorded 13 receptions for 139 yards and two touchdowns in the narrow 31–29 road loss.
 His 13 receptions set a new mark for the most by a Cowboys player in a season-opening game.
-During a Week 8 20-16 road victory over the Minnesota Vikings, Cooper caught eight passes for 122 yards and the game-winning touchdown.
+During a Week 8 20–16 road victory over the Vikings, Cooper caught eight passes for 122 yards and the game-winning touchdown.
 Cooper missed Weeks 11 and 12 after testing positive for COVID-19.

-Cooper finished the 2021 regular season with 68 receptions for 865 yards and a career-high eight touchdowns (tied for the team lead) in 15 games and 14 starts.
-In the Wild Card Round against the San Francisco 49ers, Cooper had six receptions for 64 yards and a touchdown in the 23–17 loss.
+Cooper finished the 2021 season with 68 receptions for 865 yards and a career-high eight touchdowns (tied for the team lead) in 15 games and 14 starts.
+In the Wild Card Round against the San Francisco 49ers, he had six receptions for 64 yards and a touchdown in the 23–17 loss.

 On January 14, 2022, Cooper was fined $14,650 by the NFL after he attended a Dallas Mavericks game without wearing a face mask, a violation of COVID-19 protocols.

 Cleveland Browns

+2022 season

-On March 16, 2022, Cooper was traded to the Cleveland Browns in exchange for a fifth-round pick and a swap of sixth-round picks in the 2022 NFL Draft.
+On March 16, 2022, Cooper was traded to the Cleveland Browns in exchange for a fifth-round pick (#155-Matt Waletzko) and a swap of sixth-round picks in the 2022 NFL draft.
+In Week 11 against the Bills, he had eight receptions for 113 yards and two touchdowns in the loss.
+In Week 17 against the Commanders, he had three receptions for 105 yards and two touchdowns in the win.

+Cooper finished the 2022 season with 78 receptions for 1,160 yards and a career-high nine touchdowns in 17 games and starts.

+2023 season

+On December 24, 2023, Cooper had a career-high 265 receiving yards against the Houston Texans, which also broke the Browns single-game receiving record previously held by Josh Gordon.
+Furthermore, Cooper became just the second player in NFL history to record a 200+ yard game for three different teams, along with Terrell Owens.
+He was named AFC Offensive Player of the Week for his historic game against the Texans.
+Cooper was named as a Pro Bowler for the fifth time.

+Cooper finished the 2023 season with 72 receptions for a career-high 1,250 yards and five touchdowns in 15 games and starts.
+He had five games with over 100 receiving yards on the season.
+Cooper became the first wide receiver to record consecutive 1,000-yard seasons for the Browns.
+He was ranked 70th by his fellow players on the NFL Top 100 Players of 2024.

+2024 season

+In six games with the Browns, Cooper struggled to connect with quarterback Deshaun Watson as the Browns started the season with a 1–5 record.
+Cooper caught 24-of-53 targets for 250 yards and two touchdowns, both of which came in a Week 3 loss to the New York Giants.